creativenull/nvim-aula/README.md

 Under `lua/aula/core` is where you will find all the Aula APIs that will be used to write your config, which will be done inside the `lua/aula/user` directory.
-Finally, `lua/aula/plugins` is where you will add your plugins as filenames, these files can be named with each plugin or you can group them into one file.
-For example, you may want to have all the lsp plugins into `lua/aula/plugins/lsp.lua` file, and don't need the hassle to write a `lspconfig.lua`, `compe.lua`, or `lsp-status.lua` for each plugin.
+Finally, `lua/aula/plugins` is where you will add your plugins as filenames, these files can be named with each plugin or you can group a list of plugins into one file.
+For example, you may want to have all the LSP plugins into `lua/aula/plugins/lsp.lua` file, and don't need the hassle to write a `lspconfig.lua`, `compe.lua`, or `lsp-status.lua` for each plugin.

 Within the `user/` directory it's **REQUIRED** to have an `user/init.lua` file that will be exposed to Aula to load.
-In the `plugins/` directory there is no need to have a `plugins/init.lua` file, as the files will be automatically be loaded by Aula and be loaded before your `user/init.lua` is loaded. *Note:* directories inside the `plugins` directory will **NOT** be loaded, it's up to the files in the `plugins` directory to explicitly require them.
+In the `plugins/` directory, however, there is no need to have a `plugins/init.lua` file, as the files will be automatically be loaded by Aula and be loaded before your `user/init.lua` is loaded. *Note:* directories inside the `plugins` directory will **NOT** be loaded, it's up to the files in the `plugins` directory to explicitly require them.

 Let's start by taking a look at the core APIs that will be used to create your user config inside the `user` and `plugins` directory.